 Elevate – Lie down and prop your leg on pillows or other comfortable object so that your leg is slightly higher than heart level.
 Elevation will help some of the fluid move away from the injured knee, reducing swelling.

 Depending on the severity of your injury, you’ll be seen the same day or next day for evaluation and treatment.
-If your injury is more serious or it is after office hours, we may advise you to be seen at Lakes Urgent Care.

 - Knee ligament tears